 - In enclosed spaces, like storage sheds, or underneath furniture covers, you can use our line of natural pest repellents, Stay Away®.
 The scent of essential oils will block any odors attractive to pests and make the area unpleasant for their sensitive noses.

-I know that this is a busy time of year, and you might feel like it’s easier to just push everything aside, thinking you can clean up the mess in the spring, but there truly is no time like the present.
-When you know your summer storage is safe from creepy crawlers, you can focus your attention on the fun kind of scary surprises for your own little ghosts and goblins.
+I know that this is a busy time of year.
+You might feel like it’s easier to just push everything aside, thinking you can clean up the mess in the spring, but there truly is no time like the present.
+Knowing your summer storage is safe from creepy crawlers helps you focus your attention on the fun kind of scary surprises for your own little ghosts and goblins.